 If the legionary was seriously injured and could not continue serving, he would receive missio causaria or honesta missio – in this way a well-deserved and heroic soldier received, as a reward from his homeland, exemption from paying taxes and other persistent issues for other Romans.

-However, given the fact that in ancient times even with qualified camp medic (medici ), it was hard to save a seriously injured legionary, there was usually little chance of implementing missio causaria.
+However, given the fact that in ancient times even with qualified camp medic (medici), it was hard to save a seriously injured legionary, there was usually little chance of implementing missio causaria.

 The Roman army was an efficient war machine, which was also based on exceptional specialists – immunes.
 It was a group of highly trained specialists assigned to the legion.
-Among them were, among others doctors, engineers, architects, artillerymen, musicians, drill instructors, fencing instructors, carpenters, hunters.
+Among them were, other doctors, engineers, architects, artillerymen, musicians, drill instructors, fencing instructors, carpenters, and hunters.
 In practice, they earned better than ordinary legionaries.
 Of course, they also took part in the fighting, but they were given additional roles because of their skills.

 To become a specialist (without any knowledge) you had to serve a few years as a typical walker (milites or munifex).
 After this time, it was possible to apply for the transition of additional training to a specialist.
 The soldier during the “qualification” was called discens.